awsdocs/amazon-ecs-developer-guide/doc_source/basic-service-params.md

    1. For **Platform version**, if you chose a Fargate capacity provider or the Fargate launch type, then select the platform version to use\.
 **Note**
 When the **LATEST** platform version is selected, we validate the operating system that was specified for the task, and then set the appropriate platform version\.
 If the Operating System is set to `Windows-Server-2019-Full` or `Windows-Server-2019-Core`, the `1.0.0` platform is used\.
-If theoperating system is Linux, the `1.4.0` platform version is used\.
+If the operating system is Linux, the `1.4.0` platform version is used\.

    1. **Cluster**: Select the cluster in which to create your service\.